apache/hudi/docs/_docs/2_3_querying_data.md

 Conceptually, Hudi stores data physically once on DFS, while providing 3 different ways of querying, as explained [before](/docs/concepts.html#query-types).
 Once the table is synced to the Hive metastore, it provides external Hive tables backed by Hudi's custom inputformats.
-Once the proper hudi bundle has been provided, the table can be queried by popular query engines like Hive, Spark SQL, Spark datasource and Presto.
+Once the proper hudi bundle has been installed, the table can be queried by popular query engines like Hive, Spark SQL, Spark Datasource API and Presto.

-Specifically, following Hive tables are registered based off [table name](/docs/configurations.html#TABLE_NAME_OPT_KEY) and [table type](/docs/configurations.html#TABLE_TYPE_OPT_KEY) passed during write.
+Specifically, following Hive tables are registered based off [table name](/docs/configurations.html#TABLE_NAME_OPT_KEY) and [table type](/docs/configurations.html#TABLE_TYPE_OPT_KEY) configs passed during write.

 If `table name = hudi_trips` and `table type = COPY_ON_WRITE`, then we get:
  - `hudi_trips` supports snapshot query and incremental query on the table backed by `HoodieParquetInputFormat`, exposing purely columnar data.